Monday, March 30, 2015

 Nicholas Meyer, the man behind The Wrath of Khan, was also involved in this film.
 This time, director/actor Leonard Nimoy scored big after The Search for Spock proved divisive for Trekkers, which satisfied and disappointed them.
 His direction is relaxed, spacious and suited to a feature film.
 He has co-designed a feature with an unusual plot and more hilarity, thus creating a comical version of Star Trek.
 Surprisingly, THE VOYAGE HOME didn't wreck the entire franchise.
 Otherwise, The Next Generation would never have existed.
 Aside from the comedy and time travel, the elements are all there.
 There is a message about saving the whales, which melded into the plot with consequences that I will not spoil this information for you.

 All the cast had a ball at this film, especially DeForest Kelley, Leonard Nimoy and Walter Koenig.
 Catherine Hicks exhibits a wide range of several scenes, and William Shatner's acting here is one of his better performances in the series.
 Though, he doesn't overact as much.
-The romance with Shatner carries out very well, but the comic duo with Nimoy is far more interesting.
+The romance with Shatner works very well, but the comic duo with Nimoy is far more interesting.
 The technical aspects are substantial and provide a different feel to Star Trek, with a good mix of exterior photography and set design.

 There hasn't been a better Trek movie since J.J.
 Abrams' first reboot (click here), but THE VOYAGE HOME is no exception.
 This film is a unique and entertaining addition to the Star Trek canon, which showcases the franchise's versatility and ability to reinvent itself.
 It is a treasure to be remembered by all Trekkers and sci-fi filmgoers.
 I highly recommend it.